dohlsen/vicflora-static-pages/keys/juncaceae.md

 A set of two characters that refer to the main stem that bears the inflorescence (flower mass) and any leaves.

-### Height cm
+### Height

-The height of the culm measured in centimeters from the ground level to where the inflorescence emerges.
+The height of the culm measured in centimetres from the ground level to where the inflorescence emerges.

-### Diameter mm
+### Diameter

-The diameter of the culm measured in millimeters halfway along the length of the culm.
+The diameter of the culm measured in millimetres halfway along the length of the culm.

 ## Leaf